MAAP-Project/example-dps-stac-from-cog/README.md

 - python >=3.10
 - `requirements.txt`
-- authenticated to an AWS account and user with permissions to assume the `maap-data-reader` role.
+- authenticated to an AWS account.

 ## Local usage